JimLynchCodes/Triplex-Testing-Guidebook/README.md

 ## E2e Tests
 ![karma](./images/protractor.png "Protractor") ![jasmine](./images/jasmine.png "Jasmine") ![chai-mocha](./images/mocha-chai.png "Chai-Mocha")

 These are tests that do hit external endpoints.
 Normally, we set these up in a separate protractor.conf.js file.
 Althoguh we use protractor for these tests, they are not as concerned with simulating an actual user interacting with the application.
 These tests are solely with interacting with external resources to ensure that they work as expected.
+These tests could do such things like check to see if files exist in a remote location, check that any random transaction works for your current database instance, check that saving and retrieving data from the file system works, etc. this is also the place where you might put exploratory tests (tests that try to expose bugs) or other types of stress tests.

 <div name="Unit Tests"></div>
 ## Unit Tests

 ![karma](./images/karma.png "Karma") ![jasmine](./images/jasmine.png "Jasmine") ![chai-mocha](./images/mocha-chai.png "Chai-Mocha")

 Ahh, the unit tests.
 Incorporating heavy Protractor usage for E2e and acceptance tests should not steal any thunder at all from the classic unit tests.
-These are concerned with checking individual functions.
+Indeed, doing all that preparatory Protractor work and writing out the features in gherkin, makes it much easier to start unit testing because you have a clear direction of where you want to be.
+Unit tests are concerned with checking individual functions.
 These normally return a coverage report, and as always we aim for 100% coverage by unit tests.

 <div name="The Triforce in Practice"></div>